DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-04_grid-object-placement.md

 [Download workflow files](https://github.com/DynamoDS/RefineryPrimer/releases/download/samples-v2/04-02-04_Grid-object-placement.zip).

-This workflow has two versions a grid and a stepped grid version, you can choose which ever workflow fits best your desired object formation.
+This workflow features two possible grid arrangements you can choose from, depending on which fits best your workflow:
+- rectangular grid
+- stepped grid

-## Grid formation
+## Grids

+### Rectangular grid
 <p align="center">
   <img src="../../assets/sample/workflowgrid22.png">
 </p>

-Grid formation is used when you need your elements to be aligned in both X and Y axis, forming a rectangular grid.
-This type of formation is usually used when you require defined lines of circulation between elements.
-This type of formation can be used for objects like beds, school desks, shop gondolas etc.
+With a rectangular grid, elements are aligned in both X and Y axis.
+This type of formation is useful when you require regularity and straight lines of circulation between elements.
+Typical use of this grid is for laying out items such as beds, school desks, shop gondolas, etc.

-##  Stepped grid formation
+###  Stepped grid
 <p align="center">
   <img src="../../assets/sample/workflowgrid23.png">
 </p>

-In a stepped grid formation objects are not aligned by each axis to avoid a rigid x-y formation.
-This formation creates a diamond grid.
-This type of grid is usually used to avoid the overlap of the objects radius of influence.
-This type of formation is usually used to locate tables, plants, theatre sits, etc.
+In a stepped grid, objects are not aligned by each axis to avoid a rigid x-y formation, creating a diamond pattern.
+This type of grid is usually used to avoid the overlap of the objects' radius of influence.
+The stepped grid is usually used to locate items such as tables, plants, theatre seats, etc.

 ## Static Inputs